distantmagic/resonance/docs/pages/docs/features/database/doctrine/entity-managers.md

-1. Obtaining `DBAL` connections: you shouldn't use Doctrine's adapters to obtain the `DBAL` connection - you should rely on `Distantmagic\Resonance\DoctrineConnectionRepository` instead as it uses the {{docs/features/database/swoole/connection-pools}} under the hood and manages them transparently.
+1. Obtaining `DBAL` connections: you shouldn't use Doctrine's adapters to obtain the `DBAL` connection - you should rely on `Distantmagic\Resonance\DoctrineConnectionRepository` instead, as it uses the {{docs/features/database/swoole/connection-pools}} under the hood and manages them transparently.
 2. Obtaining `EntityManager`:  use `Distantmagic\Resonance\DoctrineEntityManagerRepository` instead of building Doctrine's `Doctrine\ORM\EntityManager` manually.

-This is because Resonance is using a custom driver to make Doctrine work in an async environment with connection pools.
+That is because Resonance is using a custom driver to make Doctrine work in an async environment with connection pools.

 For example, manual usage in {{docs/features/http/responders}}: